 Across the Neva River from the Hermitage, near the Palace Bridge, is the Peter and Paul Fortress, one of the first buildings constructed in the city.
 It has been home to many unwilling guests, including Dostoyevsky.
 Peter the Great imprisoned one of his sons, Czarevich Alexei, in its dungeons, and Catherine the Great "buried her enemies alive" there by exiling them to the fortress for life.
 All the czars from Peter the Great to the last Romanovs are interred in the St. Peter and Paul Cathedral there.

 But the best part of sightseeing in St. Petersburg may well be a trip out of the city.
 In the so-called "palace suburbs"—most of them within a 45-minute drive of Nevsky Prospekt—visitors get a glimpse of Russia's imperial past.
-In the former czarist estates at Peterhof, Gatchina, Tsarskoye Tselo (Pushkin) and Pavlovsk, you'll find green, rolling parks with cleverly made lakes and canals, as well as exquisitely decorated palaces.
-Don't miss an outstanding Pushkin landmark—a re-created Amber Room.
+In the former czarist estates at Peterhof, Gatchina, Catherine Palace in Tsarskoye Tselo (Pushkin) and Pavlovsk, you'll find green, rolling parks with cleverly made lakes and canals, as well as exquisitely decorated palaces.
+Don't miss an outstanding Catherine Palace landmark—a re-created Amber Room.

 Be aware that the government has decreed that all transactions are to be carried out in rubles.
 Also, be aware that foreigners must often pay several times more than Russians do for admission to museums and other attractions.
-We give the prices for foreigners in this report.
+Given in this guide are the prices for foreigners.

 Also note that throughout the year, local arts organizations host various cultural events.
-Tourists should check any of the city's English-language publications, such as St. Petersburg in Your Pocket (http://www.inyourpocket.com/russia/st-petersburg) for more information.
+Tourists should check any of the city's English-language publications for more information.

 Although there's far more nightlife in St. Petersburg than ever before, foreigners who speak no Russian should probably think twice before going out alone to casinos and bars.
 Lone foreigners drinking at night might find themselves marked for a mugging.
 Go with a friend and enjoy yourself.